Denis-Jovith/SundayBlessingAppOg/README.md

-"# Birthday Blessing App"
+# Birthday Blessing App

-"This project is an Android app designed to send birthday blessings."
+This project is an Android app designed to send birthday blessings.

-""
+## Features
-"## Features"
+- Users can input names and dates.
-"- User can input names and dates."
+- Automated birthday reminders.
-"- Automated birthday reminder."
+- Custom blessing messages.

-"- Custom blessing messages."
+## Installation
-""
+1. Clone the repository.
-"## Installation"
+2. Open the project in Android Studio.
-"- Clone the repository."
+3. Build and run the app on an Android device or emulator.

-"- Open in Android Studio."
+## License
-"- Build the app on an Android device or emulator."
+Specify your license here (if applicable).